#390 sashiko hanafukin panel indigo ' usagi & seigaiha'

 This cute traditional design features a rabbit (usugi) running over the waves (seigaiha).
 It is is similar to the back of a famous sashiko donza (fisherman's coat) from Hakata, which would have been stitched for good luck and protection at sea.
 It references the ancient story of the 'White Rabbit of Inaba'.

-Thread requirements - to stitch this all in one colour, just one skein of 20m sashiko thread is needed.
+Thread requirements - The (1) on the label indicates that to stitch this all in one colour, just one skein of 20m sashiko thread is needed.

 Sarashi cloth is quite lightweight compared with other sashiko fabrics, but is very easy to stitch, super absorbent and wears well.
 It is one of the fabrics traditionally used for kimono underwear!